FrThomas/risyphus/README.md

 # risyphus
-Tools/utility functions for repetitive and laborious tasks for studies with typically two groups.
+Tools/utility functions to facilitate recurrent tasks with focus on logistic regression, Cox regression, and studies/clinical trials with two groups.

 Current Goals